Harshawardhan2209/BGSW-hackathon-project-Home-Zone-Park-Assist/README.md

-# Home Zone Park Assist System
+# Home Zone Park Assist System - Open Source Version

 The Home Zone Park Assist System is a smart parking assistance solution leveraging computer vision technology.
 It enhances safety, convenience, and efficiency for drivers by providing real-time assistance in parking maneuvers.
 This system can be deployed both in home environments and public spaces, offering a seamless parking experience